KaneRoot/libipc-old/docs/libipc.md

 TODO: Explain future of LibIPC
 TODO: Explain what can be done right now
 TODO: Explain what I actually do with it
-TODO: Explain LibIPC isn't a silver bullet but fine for what I want
+TODO: Explain LibIPC isn't a silver bullet

 Have fun!